kalieknecht/kalieknecht.github.io/_pages/awards.md

 ## Awards
 ### UC Berkeley Department of Nuclear Engineering
+* Virgil Shrock Award for Outstanding Service - May 2022
 * Best Student Paper on Radiation Detection and Imaging - Dec 2021
 * Virgil Shrock Award for Outstanding Service - May 2021
 * Virgil Shrock Award for Outstanding Mentorship - May 2020